prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 27.x to 28.x

+This version disables PodSecurityPolicies by default because they are deprecated in Kubernetes 1.21 and will be removed in Kubernetes 1.25.

+If you are using PodSecurityPolicies you can enable the previous behaviour by setting `kube-state-metrics.podSecurityPolicy.enabled`, `prometheus-node-exporter.rbac.pspEnabled`, `grafana.rbac.pspEnabled` and `global.rbac.pspEnabled` to `true`.

 ### From 26.x to 27.x

 This version splits Node Exporter recording and altering rules in separate config values.